 Peter Quinby, AFER's founder has been Chair of the Board of Directors and Chief Scientist since 2004.
 Dr. Quinby has studied landscape ecology and conservation for the past four decades.
-He received his masters degree from Yale University and his Ph.D. from the University of Toronto and he was a Certified Senior Ecologist through the Ecological Society of America (10 yrs).
-For his doctorate, he studied old-growth forests in Algonquin Park and has conducted ecological field studies throughout Ontario, the northeastern U.S., in the Canadian arctic and in Central America.
+He received his masters degree from Yale University, his Ph.D. from the University of Toronto, and he was formerly a Certified Senior Ecologist through the Ecological Society of America.
+For his doctorate, he studied old-growth forests in Algonquin Park, and he has conducted ecological field studies throughout Ontario, the northeastern U.S., in the Canadian arctic and in Central America.

 He was a professor at numerous universities including Wilfrid Laurier University and the University of Pittsburgh.
 Dr. Quinby has published many scientific articles (see below) and technical reports addressing the topics of old-growth forest and landscape ecology, natural areas management, wildlife habitat assessment, wildlife corridor design, and species-at-risk.
 He is co-author of the book, Ontario's Old-growth Forests, now on its 2nd edition.
 His/AFER work has been cited in at least 60 different refereed journals and many other publications by researchers throughout the world.

 Recent & Select Publications

 Conserving the Catchacoma Forest Documentary Film by Mitch Bowmile (2022)